kitnil/awesome/README.md

 ## Lua

+- [simple-mpv-webui](https://github.com/open-dynaMIX/simple-mpv-webui) - ...is a web based user interface with controls for the mpv mediaplayer.
 - [CycleGAN](https://github.com/junyanz/CycleGAN) - Software that can generate photos from paintings,  turn horses into zebras,  perform style transfer, and more.
 - [nmap-vulners](https://github.com/vulnersCom/nmap-vulners) - NSE script based on Vulners.com API
 - [nvimux](https://github.com/Vigemus/nvimux) - Neovim as a TMUX replacement